NLnetLabs/routinator/source/installation.rst

 newer.
 We therefore suggest to use the canonical Rust installation via a tool called :program:`rustup`.

-Assuming you already have ``curl`` installed, you can install :program:`rustup` and Rust by simply entering:
+Assuming you already have :program:`curl` installed, you can install :program:`rustup` and Rust by simply entering:

 .. code-block:: text